gem5/gem5/CONTRIBUTING.md

 Reviewing patches is done on our github instance at https://github.com/gem5/gem5/pulls/.

-After logging in with your Google account, you will be able to comment, review, and push your own patches as well as review others' patches.
+After logging in with your GitHub account, you will be able to comment, review, and push your own patches as well as review others' patches.
 All gem5 users are encouraged to review patches.
 The only requirement to review patches is to be polite and respectful of others.